Raised in the South, Christopher X. Shade is a writer now living in New York City.

-A writer in NYC, Christopher X. Shade has two novels and a story collection in agent circulation.
+Christopher has two novels and a story collection in circulation.
 In his latest novel, it is Marseille’s summer of 2013, and an ensemble of Americans wander and sightsee this dangerous yet seductive city in the year of its designation as the European Capital of Culture.
-He is now working on a new novel based loosely on his experiences being raised in the South.
+He is now working on a new novel informed loosely by his childhood – raised in small-town Alabama by a single mother with four kids – a powerful journey of compassion and self-discovery.

 Christopher’s story “Messages from a Storm” won the 2016 Writers @ Work Fellowship Competition.
-The story appears in Quarterly West, and he participated in the W@W June conference in Utah as this year’s Fiction Fellow.
+The story appears in Quarterly West, and he participated in the W@W June conference in Utah as the Fiction Fellow.

 Two of his stories were nominated for the 2018 Pushcart Prize.
 Christopher’s stories have been finalists in Glimmer Train’s Short Story Award for New Writers, Glimmer Train’s Very Short Fiction Award, Bayou Magazine’s James Knudsen Prize, and The Florida Review Editors’ Award.

-His stories appear frequently in publications; recently Timber, Newtown Literary Review, Quarterly West, Steel Toe Review, Word Riot, Revolution House, Cleaver Magazine, Poydras Review, Arcadia, and Prime Number Magazine.
+His stories appear frequently in publications; recently Gravel, Timber Journal, Newtown Literary Review, Quarterly West, Steel Toe Review, Word Riot, Revolution House, Cleaver Magazine, Poydras Review, Arcadia, and Prime Number Magazine.

-An active member of The National Book Critics Circle (NBCC), Christopher’s book reviews have focused to date almost entirely on titles from small and independent presses, as well as select international fiction.
+Christopher is an active member of The National Book Critics Circle (NBCC); his book reviews have focused to date almost entirely on titles from small and independent presses, as well as select international fiction.
 His reviews have appeared in Prairie Schooner, The Brooklyn Rail, American Book Review, Southern Literary Review, New Orleans Review, Saint Ann’s Review, and elsewhere.
 For example, he has reviewed books by French-Iranian author Fariba Hachtroudi, Chilean author Alejandro Zambra, and Oonya Kempadoo.

 He frequently reads in NYC.
 His first reading in NYC was with Amanda Miller’s Lyrics, Lit, & Liquor reading series.
 Recently also at a Writers Studio reading, an Epiphany reading, and a Writers Read NYC reading.
 His stories have been read twice at the Top Secret Reading Series in Brooklyn; his cut-up story “Richard’s Lincoln” was read by actor Ted Hannan, and in 2013 a story set in Marseille was read by David Moo.